-SEA’s mission is to help ‘Behaviour Changers’ better change behaviour – before it’s too late
+SEA’s mission is to help ‘Behaviour Changers’ better change behaviour – because our planet depends on it

 SEA is a behaviour change research consultancy located in Wellington, New Zealand.

 Dr Sea Rotmann, the CEO of SEA, has been working tirelessly for over a decade to get behaviour change research on the global map.
 She studied for ten years to be a coral reef ecologist but quickly realised that her favourite thing on earth – nature in all its glory, but particularly the abundance and biodiversity of a well-functioning reef system, was under threat.
 From us.
 Humans, and our wasteful behaviours leading to devastating impacts on our ecosystem that few, if any of us can truly comprehend.
-This is why she realised that the biggest nut to crack was how to change human behaviour, so that we, our children and grandchildren and all the other species co-inhabiting this planet with us can survive and thrive.
-Something that is becoming more and more threatened.
+This is when she realised that the biggest nut to crack was how to change human and corporate behaviour, so that we, our children and grandchildren and all the other species co-inhabiting this planet with us can survive and thrive.
+A vision for the future that is becoming more and more threatened.
 This is why research into, and understanding of human and corporate behaviour should be at the forefront of corporate and governmental responsibility.

 “My entire study and career has been focused on helping protect our environment, by helping people to engage more sustainably with their environment.
 I am a coral reef ecologist by training.
-The large-scale, devastating die-off of coral reefs, which us scientists long predicted, is what will continue to drive me to try my best to help change behaviours before it is too late – for coral reefs and the human race.“
+The large-scale, devastating die-off of coral reefs, which us scientists long predicted, is what will continue to drive me to try my best to help change behaviours before it is too late – for coral reefs and for the human race.“

 How do you help Behaviour Changers better change behaviour?